Jennifer Connelly: 2000–2003: Worldwide recognition

 Also in 2000, Connelly appeared in Waking the Dead, based on the 1986 novel of the same name, playing Sarah Williams, an activist killed by a car bomb in Minneapolis while she was driving Chilean refugees.
 Initially, director Keith Gordon was reluctant to cast Connelly in this role as he did not consider her a serious actress.
 Her agent Risa Shapiro persuaded him to watch Connelly's performance in Far Harbor.
 Gordon later said: "There was a subtlety and depth even to her gaze that captured more of the relationship than I ever could have hoped for."
 About her role, Connelly said, "Waking the Dead was the first film I worked on where whatever I did felt like my own thing.
 I was really trying to make something of the part and threw myself into it, so that meant a lot to me".
 The New York Times described her performance, "As Sarah, Ms. Connelly captures a burning ethereality and willfulness that are very much of the period.
 And she and Mr. Crudup connect powerfully in love scenes that convey the fierce tenderness of a relationship whose passion carries a tinge of religious fervor."

 The script of Ron Howard's 2001 biopic A Beautiful Mind, loosely based on Sylvia Nasar's 1998 biography of the mathematician John Nash, sparked her interest in the project.
 Connelly was invited to an audition after Shapiro sent the producers a tape with a clip of the then-unreleased Requiem for a Dream.
 She was cast by producer Brian Grazer, as Alicia Nash, the caring and enduring wife of schizophrenic man John Nash, played by Russell Crowe.
 Howard and the producers eventually chose Connelly and Crowe due to their onscreen chemistry.
 Connelly met the real Alicia Nash before filming commenced to learn about her life.
 Upon release, A Beautiful Mind was a critical and commercial success, grossing more than US$313 million worldwide.
-For her performance, Connelly earned a Golden Globe, an Academy Award for Best Supporting Actress, and a BAFTA for Best Actress in a Supporting Role.
+For her performance, Connelly earned a Golden Globe, an Academy Award, and a BAFTA Award for Best Supporting Actress.
 Time magazine critic Richard Schickel called her performance "luminous" and the actress intelligent and passionate.
 Roger Ebert wrote, "Jennifer Connelly is luminous as Alicia.
 Although the showier performance belongs to Crowe, it is Connelly's complex work, depicting a woman torn by love for and fear of the same man, that elevates the film to a higher level".
 A.O.
 Scott of The New York Times said, "There is, for one thing, Ms. Connelly, keen and spirited in the underwritten role of a woman who starts out as a math groupie and soon finds herself the helpmeet of a disturbed, difficult man."